Senforsce/orch8rion/_docs/content/contributing/introduction.md

 > 	matching 'go list -f {{.ImportPath}}' for the package being built.
 > ```

-This mechanism allows `orchestrion` to integrate into the Go build process to modify the source code about to be compiled.
+This mechanism allows `orch8rion` to integrate into the Go build process to modify the source code about to be compiled.
 In particular:

-- The `compile` command is provided all `.go` files that are compiled into the final executable; which `orchestrion` will modify to insert instrumentation code at all relevant places;
+- The `compile` command is provided all `.go` files that are compiled into the final executable; which `orch8rion` will modify to insert instrumentation code at all relevant places;
-- The `link` command builds the final executable by linking together all the Go packages that contribute to the `main` entry point; to which `orchestrion` adds any library required by injected code that was not already present in the dependency tree.
+- The `link` command builds the final executable by linking together all the Go packages that contribute to the `main` entry point; to which `orch8rion` adds any library required by injected code that was not already present in the dependency tree.

 ### Integrating with `GOCACHE`

-The attentive reader will have noticed that this means `orchestrion` changes the dependency tree of packages being compiled by possibly adding new branches to it; but the _build ID_ has already been calculated before `compile` and `link` are involved...
-To properly integrate with the Go build artifact cache, `orchestrion` intercepts the `-V=full` invocations of toolchain commands, and appends versioning information including:
+The attentive reader will have noticed that this means `orch8rion` changes the dependency tree of packages being compiled by possibly adding new branches to it; but the _build ID_ has already been calculated before `compile` and `link` are involved...
+To properly integrate with the Go build artifact cache, `orch8rion` intercepts the `-V=full` invocations of toolchain commands, and appends versioning information including:
 - its own version (a development build of `v0.7.2` in the example below)
 - the transitive closure of packages it may inject (resulting in the hash listed